Telephone outside UK: 0044 207 431 1712

 All CI-CD workshops for ‘Doing Business in India’ are customised from this agenda to the specific needs and job functions of attendees.

-It focusses on the practical skills for (a) (b) and (c) to prevent damaging cross-cultural misunderstandings, and to handle interactions to achieve positive outcomes for all parties.
+Focus is on practical skills to prevent damaging cross-cultural misunderstandings, and to achieve positive rapport and outcomes for all parties.

-1. Introductions (practised in Indian style) + exchange of Indian experiences to date
+1. Introductions (practised in Indian and UK styles) + exchange of experiences of India to date

 • Names exercise: Greetings; Getting Indian names right; What to do if difficult to pronounce.
-(Small group-work with illustrative Indian DVD extracts.)
+(Group-work with illustrative Indian DVD extracts.)

 2. Expectations of the workshop?
 What if anything concerns you?
 What have you heard about India?